Glossary

 Fork

-A copy of the canonical corpus maintained as a related-but-distinct practice; anticipated, encouraged, and not treated as schism.
+A copy of the canonical corpus maintained as a related but distinct practice; anticipated, encouraged, and never called schism.

-A Fork is honest.
-A practitioner or group that wishes to maintain a practice diverging from the corpus may fork it and operate independently; the Open Circuit treats this as legitimate variation, not betrayal.
-Contrast: a Circuit that quietly removes MUST items while claiming Open Circuit lineage is not a fork — it is misrepresentation.
-The line is the honesty of the claim, not the existence of divergence.
+A fork is honest.
+A practitioner or group whose practice diverges from the corpus may fork it and go their own way, and the Open Circuit treats this as legitimate variation rather than betrayal.
+The contrast case: a Circuit that quietly drops MUST items while still claiming the Open Circuit lineage is not a fork.
+It is misrepresentation.
+The line is the honesty of the claim, not the fact of divergence.

 See: Origins — By whom.
 See also: Corpus, Maintainer.